 |---|

 Yes.
-Polished brass ironmongery is historically appropriate for period buildings and is generally acceptable to conservation officers for listed building projects.
-If you require confirmation for your specific scheme, we are happy to advise — call 0333 987 4452.
+A polished brass finish is historically appropriate for period buildings and is generally acceptable to conservation officers for listed building projects.
+If you are unsure about the specification requirements for your project, we are happy to advise — call 0333 987 4452.

 The Brass Rooflight Pole Winder Opener 300mm is a screw-jack operated rooflight opener designed for manual control of timber-framed skylights and Lumen Rooflights.
 The 300mm fixed arm is suited to standard rooflight positions and is finished in polished brass.